-So the champagne bottle is bone dry, the confetti is vacuumed up, the black eyed peas have been eaten, and the resolutions have been made.
-All the fun of kicking off the New Year has come and gone, and now it’s back to real life.
-All the appointments and meetings and soccer practices and school plays and 5am workouts…ok, so that one isn’t gonna happen… But this is your year to be more organized and less scatterbrained, so you’ve decided to buy a new paper planner and finally take control of your weekly schedule.
+So the online shopping cart is full, and the Pinterest boards are stocked better than a whole store, but now it’s time to make dreams come true.
+All the appointments and meetings and soccer practices and school plays and 5am workouts…ok, so that one isn’t gonna happen… But this is your time to be more organized and less scatterbrained, so you’ve decided to buy a new paper planner and finally take control of your weekly schedule.

 Buying a planner is a super personal decision, and based solely on YOU and how YOU live your life.
 Planners are not a one size fits all, and just because one works for the Mom that sits next to you at the PTA meetings doesn’t mean it’ll perfect your days, too.
 So in an effort to keep you from falling off the wagon before you even get started, I want to share a few tips on how to choose the best planner for YOUR lifestyle.

 “Planners are not a one size fits all, and just because one works for the Mom that sits next to you at the PTA meetings doesn’t mean it’ll perfect your days, too.”

 Choosing The Right Planner For Your Lifestyle